UtsavBajracharya/Inventory-Management-Dashboard/README.md

 ## 🧾 Overview

-This project is a **monorepo** split into two independent applications:

 - **`client/`** — a Next.js (App Router) dashboard UI that talks to the API via Redux Toolkit Query.
 - **`server/`** — a Node.js + Express REST API backed by PostgreSQL via Prisma ORM.

-The dashboard is organized around six core sections — **Dashboard, Inventory, Products, Users, Expenses,** and **Settings** — reachable from a collapsible sidebar, with full light/dark theme support.
+The dashboard is organized around six main sections — **Dashboard, Inventory, Products, Users, Expenses,** and **Settings** — reachable from a collapsible sidebar, with full light/dark theme support.

 ## ✨ Key Features

-- **📊 Dashboard Overview** — At-a-glance KPI cards for sales, purchases, and expense summaries, plus a popular products widget for quick insight into store performance.
+- **📊 Dashboard Overview** — KPI cards for sales, purchases, and expense summaries, plus a popular products widget for quick insight into store performance.
 - **📋 Inventory Table** — A sortable, filterable data grid (powered by MUI X Data Grid) listing every product with price, rating, and current stock quantity.
 - **🛍️ Product Catalog** — A searchable, card-based product list with a **"Create Product"** modal for adding new items (name, price, stock quantity, and rating) on the fly.
 - **👥 User Management** — A data grid view of all registered users and their contact details.
 - **💰 Expense Analytics** — An interactive pie chart breaking down expenses by category, with category and date-range filters.
 - **⚙️ User Settings** — A settings panel for managing account preferences such as notifications, language, and display options.
-- **🌓 Dark Mode** — App-wide light/dark theme toggle backed by Redux state.
+- **🌓 Dark Mode** — Light/dark theme toggle backed by Redux state.
 - **📱 Responsive, Collapsible Sidebar** — A layout that adapts smoothly from mobile to desktop.

 ## 📸 Screenshots